Phauthentic/phpunit-execution-timing-extension/README.md

 - **`topN`** (default: `10`): Number of slowest tests to display in the summary report
 - **`showIndividualTimings`** (default: `false`): Whether to display timing for each test as it runs
+- **`warningThreshold`** (default: `1.0`): Time in seconds at which tests will be colored yellow (warning).
+Tests with execution time >= this value will be highlighted.
+- **`dangerThreshold`** (default: `5.0`): Time in seconds at which tests will be colored red (danger).
+Tests with execution time >= this value will be highlighted in red.
+Tests between `warningThreshold` and `dangerThreshold` will be colored yellow.

 ## Usage

-After running your tests, you'll see a summary report at the end showing the slowest tests:
+After running your tests, you'll see a summary report at the end showing the slowest tests.
+Tests are color-coded based on their execution time:

+- **Yellow**: Tests that exceed the warning threshold (default: 1 second)
+- **Red**: Tests that exceed the danger threshold (default: 5 seconds)
+- **Normal**: Tests below the warning threshold

 ```
 Top 10 slowest tests:

-  1. MyTest::testSlowOperation                    : 1234.56 ms (1.235 s)
+  1. MyTest::testSlowOperation                    : 1234.56 ms (1.235 s)  [colored red]
-  2. AnotherTest::testComplexCalculation          :  987.65 ms (0.988 s)
+  2. AnotherTest::testComplexCalculation          :  987.65 ms (0.988 s)  [colored yellow]
-  3. DatabaseTest::testLargeQuery                  :  654.32 ms (0.654 s)
+  3. DatabaseTest::testLargeQuery                  :  654.32 ms (0.654 s)  [colored yellow]
   ...
 ```

+Note: The actual output will show ANSI color codes when viewed in a terminal that supports colors.
+The colors help quickly identify tests that may need optimization.

 ### Example Output